praisetompane/computation_and_information/5_software_and_its_engineering/1_software_notations_and_tools/1_general_programming_languages/ruby/README.md

-# Playground to experiment with ruby
+# an in-depth study of ruby
-# sources

 * library reference:
 * language reference:
 * extending and embedding: